I just looked it up. White lilies signify “restored innocence after death.”

 The center was absolutely not holding.

 As I walked to my parking garage there was that leaden silence I have experienced several times on this campus of over 50,000 students.
-I was relieved that a massive construction sight blocked my vision, or else I could not have resisted looking to my left to the place where a first-year student had been murdered not an hour before.
+I was relieved that a massive construction site blocked my vision, or else I could not have resisted looking to my left to the place where a first-year student had been murdered not an hour before.

 I can tell you this: I drove up to my office, saw three patients, and managed to hear them somehow.
 We do what must be done.